oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 ## ServiceConnectors Tab

-Please make sure to use **CD3-ManagementServices-template.xlsx** under example folder of GIT as input file for creating/exporting Service connectors.
+Use **CD3-ManagementServices-template.xlsx** under example folder of GIT as input file for creating/exporting Service connectors.

 The service connector resources provisioning can be initiated by updating the corresponding excel sheet tab.